 1. Name and address of owner

 2. Address of place of work or building

 3. Description and make of the escalator

 4. Date of construction

-5. Name of person or company maintaining and servicing the
+5. Name of person or company maintaining and servicing the escalator

-escalator

-6. Particulars of any defect found which affects the safety of the
+6. Particulars of any defect found which affects the safety of the escalator

-escalator

 7. Repairs (if any) required immediately

-8. Repairs (if any) required within a specified time (which must

-be stated) for the continued safe use of the escalator
+8. Repairs (if any) required within a specified time (which must be stated)for the continued safe use of the escalator

 9. Other observations

-I certify that on .....the escalator described above was made available for thorough examination, and that on the said date I tested and/or thoroughly examined the escalator, and the above is a true report of my examination.
+thorou ify that onthe escalator dugh examination, and that on the said date I tested are above is a true report of my examination.

-Signature of registered machinery inspector:
+Signa ture of registered machinery inspector:

-Name:

-Address:
+Name

+Addre SS:

-Telephone No.:
+Telep hone No.:

-Date:....
+Date: